 They switched me back to 5.6, lists seemed fine, calendar loaded, everything else worked, it seemed like “no harm, no foul”.
 At first.
 Then about a week later, I started noticing my photos didn’t seem to load properly.
 The layout screen for a gallery, for example, would load, but not all the photos.
 Some were just placeholder symbols in Firefox, Chrome and Internet Explorer/Edge.
 Definitely a server issue if all three were treating it the same.
 But it wasn’t consistent.
 Sometimes everything would load fine.
 Home seemed fine, work seemed more intermittent.
 Then I tried it on my tablet, worked great.
 Decided it was a temporary bandwidth issue, moved on.

 Then I uploaded a batch of new photos, and all hell broke loose on my site.
 Pics wouldn’t render at all, any format, any location, any connection.
-Just did NOT want to load right at all.
+It just did NOT want to load right at all.
 Then some would, others never.
 I tweaked, I checked, I tweaked, I checked.
 No idea what was wrong.
 I hadn’t changed anything in almost two months, but now, suddenly nothing worked?
 I went back to Greengeeks support to see if anything else had happened?
 Nope.

 The larger investigation begins

 I thought it might be the PHP version, as they were going to phase out lower support.
 So I transitioned all my lists to a new app/site temporarily and then from there more recently to one called TickTick.
-Accessible from work, comes with app, updates in real time reliably between Andrea’s phone and mine (we share shopping lists for groceries, for example, so she can make the list and I can buy the stuff), good toggle options to switch things on and off.
-I moved our calendar to Sunrise, which then was closing shop, and now to Google since we can both run reliable apps to synch.
+Accessible from work, comes with app, updates in real-time reliably between Andrea’s phone and mine (we share shopping lists for groceries, for example, so she can make the list and I can buy the stuff), good toggle options to switch things on and off.
+I moved our calendar to Sunrise, which then was closing shop, and now to Google, since we can both run reliable apps to synch.
 So I was down to just WP and Piwigo, and they seem to like 7.0 reasonably fine.

 Yet wonkiness remained.
 Over time, I narrowed a feature down that wasn’t working in Piwigo.
 Photo conversion wasn’t working right.
-It didn’t seem to be adjusting size, and the rendering was taking forever.
+It didn’t seem to be adjusting the size, and the rendering was taking forever.

 Apparently, unbeknownst to me, the switching from 5.6 to 7.0, and then back, was not a simple switch.
-The switch back was actually a complete reset of some sort.
+The switchback was actually a complete reset of some sort.
 Features in PHP setup that had been “on”, like one called GDIMAGE and another like IMAGEMAGICK, were now switched off by default.
 Now that is not something I would ever play with — once I get the initial setup right, there would be no reason for me to go into that extremely technical side of the configuration.
 It’s almost like going in and editing the Registry in Windows.
 You *might* have to do it for something specific, but rarely manually.
 And I found the default change by accident.

 Why would they matter?
 GDIMAGE and IMAGEMAGICK are library functions for PHP (not quite the right term, but close enough) that add image conversion to the list of things PHP can do.
 Such as enabling Piwigo — I uploaded photos in one size, and it would convert them to other sizes so you have the thumbnail for small viewing on one type of layout, medium for another, large for a third, and then the full image (if you tell it to keep it, which I did).
 I had unlimited storage, and having those different sizes is supposed to make everything load better/quicker without having to do resizing on the fly.